Biden's campaign likely coming to an end -- thanks to Clinton-linked Ukraine bombshell, Nunes says

 There were parallels, Nunes said, with Democrats' ultimately debunked claims that the Trump campaign had colluded with Russia to influence the 2016 presidential election.

-"This has all the hallmarks of th Russia hoax," Nunes said.
+"This has all the hallmarks of the Russia hoax," Nunes said.
 "Something leaks out. ... and then it's the same reporters that report on it, the same reporters that reported on the Russia hoax.
 Then you move forward, and what happens?
 Then supposedly they come and testify -- and the night before they testify, the whistleblower who supposedly doesn't want anybody to know who this person is, or what information they have, well, it's spilled all over the pages of the Washington Post" the day before Congress was briefed on the matter.

 "Whoever came up with this scheme -- it looks like somebody was trying to deflect what Biden did back in 2015," Nunes said.
 "This scheme seems to have backfired on Biden.
 I mean, Biden's already dropping in the polls."

 The Wall Street Journal reported Friday that Trump had repeatedly asked Zelenskiy to investigate Hunter Biden, the former vice president's son who had a key role in a natural gas firm that was being investigated by a Ukrainian prosecutor as part of a corruption probe.
+Unverified reports circulated on left-leaning media outlets claiming that Trump could have even promised something improper in exchange for Ukraine's compliance, although the Journal reported there was no "quid-pro-quo" involved.

+DNI Inspector General Michael Atkinson said in a Sep.
+9 letter to the House Intelligence Committee that the whistleblower complaint "appeared credible" and related to an "urgent" matter.
+But the DNI general counsel said days later that, after consulting with the DOJ, the matter did not meet the legal definition of an “urgent concern," and was not subject to mandatory disclosure to Congress.

+“Furthermore, because the complaint involves confidential and potentially privileged communications by persons outside the Intelligence Community, the DNI lacks unilateral authority to transmit such materials to the intelligence committees,” Jason Klitenic, the DNI general counsel, wrote.

 Trump's conversation came as the White House was holding up $250 million in military aid for Ukraine.
 The president has said he wants European countries to pay more for their own defense, and denied delaying any military aid funding.

-Joe Biden has openly said in the past that in March 2016, he privately threatened Ukrainian President Petro Poroshenko that the U.S. would withhold $1 billion in loan guarantees from Ukraine if the prosecutor was not fired.
+The whistleblower's allegation could prompt scrutiny of the Obama administration's Ukraine policy.
+Joe Biden has openly said in the past that in March 2016, he privately threatened then-Ukrainian President Petro Poroshenko that the U.S. would withhold $1 billion in loan guarantees from Ukraine if its top prosecutor was not fired.

 “I said, ‘You’re not getting the billion,'" Biden recounted telling Poroshenko at a Council on Foreign Relations event.
 "I’m going to be leaving here in, I think it was about six hours.
 I looked at them and said: ‘I’m leaving in six hours.
 If the prosecutor is not fired, you’re not getting the money.'"